Stochastic Approximation for Estimating the Price of Stability in Stochastic Nash Games: Preliminaries and Background

 \begin{definition} We denote the history of the method by $\mathcal{F}_k$ for $k \geq 0$ defined as

-\end{definition} Next, we define the errors for stochastic approximation of objective function $f$ and operator $F$, and block coordinate sampling.
-In particular, we use the notations of $w_{\bullet,k}$, $\tilde w_{\bullet,k}$ for the error of stochastic approximations involve in iteration $k$ and $e_{\bullet,k}$, $\tilde e_{\bullet,k}$ for the error of block coordinate sampling. \begin{definition}[Stochastic errors] For all $k \geq 0$ we define
+\end{definition} Next, we define the errors for stochastic approximation of objective function $f$ and operator $F$, and block-coordinate sampling.
+In particular, we use {the terms} $w_{\bullet,k}$ and $\tilde w_{\bullet,k}$ {to denote} the errors of stochastic approximation {involved at} iteration $k$ and {similarly, the terms} $e_{\bullet,k}$ and $\tilde e_{\bullet,k}$ for the errors of block-coordinate sampling. \begin{definition}[Stochastic errors] For all $k \geq 0$ we define